Table of Contents

 - Prevention of Facial Sagging and Premature Aging: Dental implants help prevent jawbone resorption, thus maintaining the facial structure.

-- High Success Rate: With modern techniques and materials, bone grafts have a high success rate, making dental implants a viable solution for many patients.
+- High Success Rate: Bone grafts have a high success rate with modern techniques and materials, making dental implants a viable solution for many patients.

 What to expect when getting an oral bone graft for a dental implant?